WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 - So dying to Voidling still counts.
 - So that using the Loop Portal still counts.
 Allows normally disabled content :
-	- Moment Fractured and entering Moment Whole without Beads.\
 	- Void Locust access\
-	- Bulwarks Ambry access
+	- Ending at Solus Path.

 #
 ### General
-Elite Equipment have a 1/1600 chance of dropping (instead of 1/4000).\
+Elite Equipment have a 1/2000 chance of dropping (instead of 1/4000).\
 Boss items are now a 20% chance to drop. (instead of 15%)

 #
-Making the stages interactables credits more equal and having less credits spent on bad interactables adds up to more items.
+Making the stages interactables credits more equal and having less credits spent on bad interactables adds up to more items.\
 Not too many but maybe a noticible difference.

-But mod also makes game a bit harder in cerain areas so evens out.

-More Void Locust spotlight, More varied Eclipse, and some other stuff it's nice.

 Report bugs to @Wolfo.wolfo in the Risk of Rain 2 discord or RoR2 Modding discord.\
 If you're reporting a bug that isn't something obvious include the log file.